 The 2022-2024 term of the FOIA Advisory Committee created the following three subcommittees to support the Committee's functions:

-David Cuillier, University of Arizona, and Catrina Pavlik-Keenan, Department of Homeland Security
+David Cuillier, University of Florida, and Catrina Pavlik-Keenan, Department of Homeland Security

 Jason R. Baron, University of Maryland, and Gorka Garcia-Malene, Department of Health and Human Services

 Paul Chalmers, Pension Benefit Guaranty Corporation, and Gbemende Johnson, University of Georgia